 Torino Food Tour

 The food in Torino is outstanding and you will be missing out if you don’t try explore the city’s speciality dishes.
-On the Turin EatinTOur, you get to sample a four course menu, from aperitif to coffee, in four locations around the city.
+On this Turin Gastronomy Tour, you’ll taste some of Turin’s speciality foods while getting to learn about the history of the city.
 Vegetarians and vegan should definitely phone ahead before you book!

 Chocolate & Hot Chocolate